aprilggg/Lightning_Analysis_NWRA/README.md

 <a id="objective"></a>

 ## Objective
-[wip]
+- Identify WWLLN lightning bursts for inner core and rainband lightning
+- Investigate the relationship between WWLLN lightning bursts and tropical cyclone intensification stages

 <a id="background"></a>

 ## Background Information
-[wip]
+Tropical cyclones (TCs) are among the most powerful and destructive weather systems on Earth, posing significant threats to life, property, and infrastructure.
+We aim to explore the relationship between lightning bursts in tropical cyclones and tropical cyclone intensification stages using World Wide Lightning Location Network (WWLLN) data and tropical cyclone wind speed and pressure measurements.

+### Provided Data

-NWRA provided [WWLLN](https://wwlln.net/) and track data from 2010-2020, with 984 total TCs in the dataset.
-For this project, we only look at TCs of category 1 or higher (as defined by the [Saffir-Simpson Hurricane Wind Scale](https://www.nhc.noaa.gov/aboutsshws.php) provided below), leaving us with 479 TCs for the lightning burst evaluation.
+NWRA provided [WWLLN](https://wwlln.net/) lightning and storm track data for TCs across 6 basins from 2010 to 2020, with 984 total TCs in the dataset.
+For this project, we only include TCs of category 1 or higher in our evaluation of lightning bursts, leaving us with 479 TCs for the lightning burst evaluation and subsequent intensification statistical analysis.

-** flesh out later
+For each TC in our dataset, we have:
+- World Wide Lightning Location Network (WWLLN) Data: (.txt)
+    - Lightning strokes with timestamp and distance from storm center
+    - Includes 472 Category 1 or higher TCs across 6 basins from 2010 to 2020
+- Storm Track File: (.txt)
+    - Storm center coordinates, wind speed, pressure with timestamps taken at regular intervals throughout the storm
+- Vertical Wind Shear Vector Data: (.mat)
+    - Shear vector angle and magnitude for WWLLN lightning strokes
+    - Vector angle determines the shear quadrant, used with rainband lightning due to storm behavior differences depending on quadrant

+### Definitions

+#### Inner Core and Rainband
-inner core defined as <100km of center, rainband defined as 200-400km
+We define the inner core as within 100km of storm center, and rainband as between 200km and 400km of storm center.

-We use the following standards to categorize intensification stage and category based off wind speed in knots.
+#### Intensification Stage

+We use the following table to categorize intensification stages based off forward-looking 24-hour changes in wind speed (knots).
+For example, a storm would be categorized as Weakening if its wind speed is 20 knots lower tomorrow at the same time than it is today.
+Because of this definition, there will not be an intensification stage for the last 24 hours of a tropical cyclone.

 **Intensification Stage Bins**
 | Intensification Stage | Change in Winds (Knots) in 24 Hours (Jiang and Ramirez, 2013)|